 Short answer: yes!

 Long answer: Sure, there are some things that don’t change.
 Such as having flowers, fruit, and vegetables at the entrance of the store because all those bright colors and fresh looks put you in a good mood.
-This creates, “a pleasant oasis apart from the rest of your workaday”, says psychologist Melanie Greenberg, speaking in Shape magazine.
+A cornerstone of traditional psychology and marketing, this creates, “a pleasant oasis apart from the rest of your workaday”, says psychologist Melanie Greenberg, speaking in Shape magazine.

 Then, there’s the milk, bread, eggs, and other staples at the far corner of the store so you have to walk across the entire length of the supermarket to get to them.